alextanhongpin/ideas/logging.md

 - use log levels to filter `error` logs and send them to a dashboard/slack channel for quick alerts.
 - that said, `warning` level is redundant

+## Logging With Use Cases

+Adding use case context, such as 'payment_made', 'user_added' adds more visibility to the system